Anaminus/rbxmk/rbxmk/doc/USAGE.md

 Some schemes are able to guess the format, others require it to be specified explicitly.
 Some don't require a format at all.

+The file scheme uses the name of a file to determine the format by matching a format name to the "format extension" of the file.
+This is almost like a regular file extension, except more than the last dot (`.`) character can be matched.

+For example, `Workspace.properties.json` has the `.json` extension, but also the `.properties.json` *format* extension, which corresponds to the `properties.json` format.

 The `rbxmk.input` and `rbxmk.output` functions have a named argument called `format`.
 When specified with a format name or extension (the leading dot is optional), it will override whatever format is guessed by the scheme.